-- You don't have the original AMI to launch instances from.
+· You don't have the original AMI from which to launch instances.

 In this case, you can create an Amazon EBS-backed AMI by registering a snapshot of a root device.
 You must own the snapshot and it must be a Linux/UNIX system (this process is not available for Windows instances).
-For more information about creating an AMI this way, see Launching an Instance from a Snapshot (p.
-264). - You have an Amazon EC2 instance store-backed Linux/UNIX AMI.
+For more information about creating an AMI this way, see Creating and Launching an AMI from a Snapshot (p.
+273).

+• You have an Amazon EC2 instance store-backed Linux/UNIX AMI.

 In this case, you can convert the AMI to be backed by Amazon EBS.
 You cannot convert a Windows AMI backed by instance store.
 For more information about converting a Linux/UNIX AMI, see Converting Amazon EC2 instance store-backed AMIs to EBS-Backed AMIs (p.
-37).
+38).